 China's AI capabilities outpacing other world powers

 Smith pointed, in particular, to the use of AI in China.
-The country's ambition is to become the world leader in the technology by 2030, and many have already stated that large powers, such as European Union, are falling behind when it comes to research in artificial intelligence.
+The country's ambition is to become the world leader in the technology by 2030, and many have already stated that large powers, such as the European Union, are falling behind when it comes to research in artificial intelligence.

-Last year, Chinese tech company Terminus announced plans for a smart city project that promises to essentially put artificial intelligence in charge.
+In 2020, Chinese tech company Terminus announced plans for a smart city project that promises to essentially put artificial intelligence in charge.
 The city project, which is advertised as being all about efficiency and citizen comfort, would be run by AI, meaning a system would keep a tab on all citizens' habits and preferences.

-The project recalls a quote from Orwell's 1984 that states, "the choice for mankind lies between freedom and happiness and for the great bulk of mankind, happiness is better."
+That project recalls a quote from Orwell's 1984 that states, "the choice for mankind lies between freedom and happiness and for the great bulk of mankind, happiness is better."
 Will citizens of Terminus' smart city project happily hand over their data to an AI-run state in the name of comfort?

 According to research by Comparitech, 54 percent of the world's 770 million CCTV cameras are installed in China, meaning its citizens may not have a choice.

-A losing race against the Singularity
+A losing race against the Singularity?

-As previously mentioned, Elon Musk's Neuralink project has its sights on eventually allowing humans to achieve a symbiosis with artificial intelligence, with Musk stating at the company's original tech presentation, "if you can't beat them, join them."
+Musk's Neuralink project has its sights on eventually allowing humans to achieve a symbiosis with artificial intelligence, with Musk stating at the company's original tech presentation, "if you can't beat them, join them."

 Ray Kurzweil's Singularity theory posits that artificial intelligence will eventually reach a point at which it is able to solve problems regarding its own technological advancement.
 As it will be able to do so at a pace far surpassing the capacity of humans, it will then innovate at a pace beyond our imagining, potentially leaving us biting the dust.